-But with the AAMC’s Virtual Interview Tool for Admissions VITA, and your medical school virtual interviews in general, there’s a lot more at stake when it comes to a potential technological failure.
+But with your medical school virtual interviews, there’s a lot more at stake when it comes to a potential technological failure.

 Remember that you are talking through the internet and sometimes our voices can get distorted.
 The game “telephone” literally originated because of this phenomenon.
 Don’t let your interview turn into a game of telephone.
 Make sure to e-nun-ci-ate and avoid speaking too rapidly.

 Place your camera at eye level and run a quick test of both your camera and microphone to ensure all of your equipment is working correctly.

 Use earpieces instead of clunky headphones, and keep your mic offscreen.
 You’re not hosting a YouTube channel or podcast, after all.

 After your first practice recording, you can check how your audio sounds and sort out where you need to conduct your interview to avoid hearing your neighbors yelling in the background.
 You can also check to make sure your camera and internet connection aren’t causing any issues with video quality.